 Of course, we also pursue knowledge for its own sake, so you will also find groups that study the properties of prime numbers, dark matter and galaxy formation, the history of extinctions on Earth, and the meaning of time.
 Government agencies and foundations such as the National Science Foundation, NASA, The State of California, Research Corporation, and others fund our research.
 We are committed broadly to the scientific enterprise, one of the greatest ongoing human achievements, while ensuring that all of our students, regardless of socioeconomic status, ethnicity, gender, or sexual orientation have the opportunity to join the scientific field of their choice.

-We are extremely excited about approval of our new Interdisciplinary Science Building (ISB), scheduled to open in Summer of 2021.
+We are extremely excited about approval of our new Interdisciplinary Science Building (ISB), scheduled to open in Early 2020.
 You can learn more about plans for the ISB and its role as an anchor for a four-building Science and Innovation complex here.

 I believe in communicating all of the exciting events, opportunities, and results coming out of the College of Science.
 You can follow me on Facebook or twitter, or register here to be added to our college mailing list.
 I look forward to hearing from you.